 All this wisdom and experience of great wars and warriors, of victory and defeat, of nations and tragedies, has been condensed into the watered-down adage, “The best defense is a good offense,” a casual remark that brings nothing to mind of greatness, of courage, or valor, or patriotism.
 I know that these attributes are still alive in the hearts of many Americans who will never submit to tyrants or their minions.

 Just as there are different types of warfare (war on freedom, war on morality, war on Christianity, et cetera), there are different ways to resist aggression.
 I have chosen the medium of art.
 My goal is to offer good men and women a united message to send to the world that we desire peace but we will not back down to the foreign and domestic enemies of freedom.

 • The design objects are not meant to spell a word, but to represent the acronym “COEXIST,” which is formed from the words “COunter EXtremist ISlamic Terror.”
-However, there are innumerable threats to freedom and peace and this design concept has expanded to represent opposition to evil and aggression in all their forms.
+As the project developed however, this design concept has expanded to represent opposition to evil and aggression in all their forms.
 Specific objects were chosen which symbolize independence and freedom, defense of individual rights and national sovereignty, uncompromising will, and defiance of illegitimate authority; in essence, the spirit of what it still means to be an American.

-• Although all of the objects in the design are common household items, the third object is more easily recognizable to some people than others.
-For clarification purposes it’s a set of handgun sights turned sideways.
+• Although all of the objects in the design are common household items except the skull, some are more easily recognizable than others for some people.
+For clarification purposes the third object is a set of handgun sights turned sideways.

 • The AK magazine contains thirty mathematical bullets, even in California.